NFL Draft 2022: Here are the teams with the most, fewest picks

 - Jacksonville JaguarsLiveTodayTomorrowvs--|

-Here are the NFL teams with the most, fewest 2022 draft picks originally appeared on NBC Sports Washington
+Here are the NFL teams with the most, fewest 2022 draft picks originally appeared on NBC Sports Bayarea

 The National Football League is about to get an influx of young talent.